 The Goodyear Welt Process

-The drawing on the bottom is a cut view of a western boot
+The drawing above is a cut view of a western boot